 “A story is told in the Mishnah (a collection of Jewish teachings and writings) of a certain Persian king named Arteban who sent to Judah, the prince of Jerusalem, the largest diamond in existence.
 Upon receiving this gift, Judah sent back to Arteban a copy of the book of Deuteronomy with the accompanying note: What you sent me requires guards to protect it.
 What I have sent you will guard and protect you (P. 360).”

-Twas the night of May 10th, 1933.
-Adolf Hitler and his minister of propaganda, Joseph Goebbels, held a nationwide book burning across 34 university towns in Germany and burned 25,000 total books by fellow Nazi-influenced university students as they held the Nazi salute (http://www.pbs.org/wgbh/amex/goebbels/peopleevents/e_book.html).
+The night of May 10th, 1933 is a night few can forget.
+Adolf Hitler and his minister of propaganda, Joseph Goebbels, held a nationwide book burning across 34 university towns in Germany.
+They burned 25,000 total books by fellow Nazi-influenced university students as they held the Nazi salute (2).
 Books included, but were not limited to works by Albert Einstein, Helen Keller, and even at the end of the ceremony, copies of the Bible were burned last.
-It was a night where the existence of free thinking was challenged by those indoctrinated by the Nazi agenda and who were dependent on the thoughts of a tyrant that instead wanted the youth to read Pro-Nazi works such as Hitler’s autobiographical work Mein Kampf.
+It was a night where the existence of free thought was challenged by those indoctrinated by the Nazi agenda.
+Individuals who were dependent on the thoughts of a tyrant that limited learning to what was deemed politically correct at the time.

 Various studies show that reading has immense benefits like the following:

 - Improves Analytical, Memory, Writing, & Vocabulary Skills.